 Oven Poached Salmon with Spinach Butter Sauce

 Have you ever heard of wild sea spinach?
-I hadn’t until I read about it in, The Forgotten Skills of Cooking, by Darina Henry.
+I hadn’t until I read about it in, The Forgotten Skills of Cooking, by Darina Allen.
 Wild sea spinach grows along the coastline of Ireland, and other countries in the UK.
 Another species of wild spinach grows in New Zealand and parts of Asia.
 Sea spinach is related to most cultivated beets.
 However, casting family lines aside, prepare sea spinach the same way as cultivated spinach.
 Darina has made me so curious about wild sea plants.
 I wonder how they taste and if they are salty from being bathed by the sea.

 Anyway, I saw a recipe of hers where she prepares wild sea spinach in a butter sauce and serves it spooned over oven poached sea trout.
 Maybe I am a romantic at heart, but the idea of cooking vegetables and fish from the local coastal area made me want to jump into the cookbook and be there.
 If you read my post about crispy potato skins, you know about my fantasy wanting to forage wild plants with Darina.
 It is very possible this recipe could have been the one that got my fantasy in full gear.

-In Darina recipe, she poaches a whole sea trout “en papillote”.
+In Darina’s recipe, she poaches a whole sea trout “en papillote”.
 This is a technique where you wrap fish in foil or parchment paper and bake it in the oven.
 I love to prepare fish using this technique.
 The fish is very moist and the natural juices accumulate in the pouches.
 I have never poached a whole fish en papillote before.
 My visual of a whole salmon wrapped in foil is rather massive and would be hard to handle.
 For my purposes, I decided to scale the recipe down.

 Salmon filets are a great substitute for sea trout.
 I also believe arctic char or small rainbow trout would work too.
-Perhaps, I may have to go to the UK to get sea spinach, but now and then sea trout is available in our stores in the Northeast US.
+Perhaps, I may have to go to the UK to get sea spinach, but now and then sea trout are available in stores in the Northeast US.
 I substituted baby spinach to replace the sea spinach.
 It may not have the ocean saltiness, but the baby spinach has a wonderful smoothness and flavor in a butter sauce.

 The spinach butter sauce is an adaptation of a beurre blanc, a French white butter sauce, and is traditionally served with fish.
 It is not difficult to make, but you must be patient and not let the butter get too hot.
 While I am whisking in the butter, I usually move the pan on and off the heat to control the temperature.
 It is important to keep whisking away until the butter is all incorporated.
 Your whisking, and keeping the temperature low, are the keys to get the butter emulsified in the sauce.

 Baked salmon with spinach butter sauce is a delicate and rich dish.
-Because the spinach sauce must stay warm, and is not easily reheated, it is not a meal that can easily be made ahead.
+Because the spinach sauce must stay warm and is not easily reheated, it is not a meal that can easily be made ahead.
 It is possible to cook the fish ahead and serve at room temperature.
 However, the spinach butter sauce must be warm.
-I have read that a thermos will help keep the butter sauce warm, or placed in a double boiler on very low heat.
+I have read that a thermos will help keep the butter sauce warm, or placed in a double boiler over very low heat.
 Ultimately, it is best to eat salmon with spinach butter sauce as soon as it is done.